Ridgway

 • Photos

-PONIES in the PARK - A Major Community Event
+PONIES in the PARK Public Art Project

-“Ponies in the Park” will be one of Ouray County’s signature events for the 2026 celebration of Colorado’s Sesquicentennial, our 150th anniversary of statehood.
+It was hoped that “Ponies in the Park” would be Ouray County’s signature event for the 2026 celebration

 Public outdoor art events such as “Cows on Parade” have been successfully held all over the world for decades to the delight of millions of people.
 Other examples include “Pronghorn Pride” (Rawlins, Wyo.), “Frogs on the Rocks” (Bainbridge Island, Wash.), “What a Hoot” (Coxsacken, Ky.), and “Horses in the City” (Shawnee, Okla.).